tylerkaraszewski/gpx_polars/ant/README.md

 ==========================

 After a request for FIT file support, I added did some digging as to what would be required for that, and the contents of this directory are what I've come up with.

-First let's start with an explanation of the directory contents.
+All of this is fairly experimental, but seems to work fine in both Chrome and Firefox (only browsers tested so far).
+Please report any bugs that you find with FIT support.
+If you try and set this up yourself, you may find that setting up the Emscripten environment is the hardest part, but they have pretty good docs on that.
+Good luck!

+Let's go through the contents of this directory with some explanations:

 CPP
 ---